Letters of Recommendation

 Law schools receive both the LOR form and the letter, so write your descriptions carefully.

-Letters and evaluations sent to LSAC remain the property of LSAC and will remain active for the life of your file.
-Letters and evaluations will be neither returned to nor copied for you, the candidate.
+Letters sent to LSAC remain the property of LSAC and will remain active for the life of your file.
+Letters will be neither returned to nor copied for you, the candidate.